KraftLauncher/kraft-launcher/docs/ARCHITECTURE.md

   The only exception is for mappers that convert **source models** to **app models**, which need to import the app model from the [`logic`](#logic) layer.

   **Note**: In Clean Architecture, the Data Layer depends on interfaces defined in the Domain Layer, while the Domain Layer remains independent of the Data Layer.
-   However, this is not the case in this project, which follows a layered architecture.
+   However, this is not the case in this project, which follows Layered Architecture and **not Clean Architecture**.
 * **Never depends on the [`ui`](#ui) layer.**

 ### Source models VS App models